ClementSam/Graphique_Courbe/README.md

 ```

 When importing curves from files (CSV, JSON, BIN, etc.) a selection dialog
 lets you choose which curves are actually added to the project.
+If you opt to
+extract a specific bit from the selected curves, the resulting curve name is
+automatically suffixed with the bit number, e.g. `mycurve-[0]`.